Dear readers of ADxS.org, please forgive the disruption.

 • Self-transcendence

-• Negative correlation with 12
+• Negative correlation with14

 • Harm avoidance

-• Worries about expectation of others
+• Worries about the expectations of others

 • Fears uncertainty

-• Shy with strangers
+• Shy towards strangers

 • Quickly tired.